 These instructions are for paying W-2 employees.
 Learn how to Pay Contractors Through Square Payroll.

-- On the Payroll home screen, click Run Payroll to enter or import your employee’s hours.
-Don’t worry, you will be able to review everything before you send pay!
+- Log in to the Payroll section of your online SquareDashboard or the Square Payroll app > click Pay Employees > Regular Payroll to enter or import your employees hours.
+Don’t worry, you will be able to review everything before you confirm the payment.

 Note: Direct deposit employees must have a bank account linked to be paid through Square Payroll.